mackenziecampbell/2022-5-31-dsci100-git-demo/README.md

 Practice cloning project down into home folder.

-To create a PAT go to settings > developer sesttings > personal access token
+To create a PAT go to settings > developer settings > personal access token